Skip to content

 MRActiveNodes Number of nodes currently running MapReduce tasks or jobs.
 Equivalent to the YARN metric mapred.resourcemanager.NoOfActiveNodes.
 Use Case: Monitor cluster progress Unit: Count

 S3BytesWritten Number of bytes written to Amazon S3.
 This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, monitor cluster progress Unit: Count
+Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count

 S3BytesRead Number of bytes read from Amazon S3.
 This metric aggregates only MapReduce tasks and does not apply to other workloads on Amazon EMR.
-Use Case: Analyze cluster performance, monitor cluster progress Unit: Count
+Use Case: Analyze cluster performance, Monitor cluster progress Unit: Count

 HDFSUtilization Percentage of currently used HDFS storage.
 Use Case: Analyze cluster performance Unit: Percentage